 My experience has taught me that it is a given outcome that the client at some point down the road will reflect on his ‘control’ of the horse and in simple terms crash and burn.

-When the client reaches a point where he realizes fully that the horse is a sentient emotional spiritual being who has given his life to healing other species a break down occurs.
+A break down occurs when the client reaches a point where he realizes fully that the horse is a sentient emotional spiritual being who has given his life to healing other species.

 Being in the energy field of the horse kick starts an energetic spiritual awakening.
 Those who are described as fragile must be supported by those who are aware of this process and who can assist the journey through the completion of the process.

-In 2016 we were honored to be invited to present at the Indigenous Health Conference through the Faculty of Medicine, University of Toronto in Ontario.
+In 2016 I was honored to be invited to present at the Indigenous Health Conference through the Faculty of Medicine, University of Toronto in Ontario.